alicht/DOM-manipulation/DOM/part3.md

 document.querySelectorAll();
 ```

-To access a single element, we will use the querySelector() method.
-In our HTML file, we have a demo-query element
+To access a single element, we will use the `querySelector()` method.
+In our HTML file, we have a `demo-query` element

 ```html
 <div id="demo-query">Access me by query</div>
 ```

 The selector for an id attribute is the hash symbol (#).
-We can assign the element with the demo-query id to the demoQuery variable.
+We can assign the element with the `demo-query` id to the `demoQuery` variable.

 ``` javascript
 const demoQuery = document.querySelector('#demo-query');
 ```
-In the case of a selector with multiple elements, such as a class or a tag, querySelector() will return the first element that matches the query.
-We can use the querySelectorAll() method to collect all the elements that match a specific query.
+In the case of a selector with multiple elements, such as a `class` or a `tag`, `querySelector()` will return the first element that matches the query.
+We can use the `querySelectorAll()` method to collect all the elements that match a specific query.

-In our example file, we have two elements with the demo-query-all class applied to them.
+In our example file, we have two elements with the `demo-query-all` class applied to them.

 ``` html
 <div class="demo-query-all">Access me by query all (1)</div>